 To access scheduled tasks, click Configuration > Scheduled Tasks > Add/Delete.

 You can also add scheduled tasks to a specific device.
 To do this, click the device name.
 In the Add Task menu in the upper-right corner, select the task.
 Note that if Security Manager | AV Defender is not installed on the device, the AV tasks are not available.

 If you use filters for a task, N-able N-central uses a snapshot of the filter for the targeted devices to include in the task.
 This avoids potential unexpected behavior when running tasks in the future.
 If you need to apply a task to devices, it is best to use a scheduled task profile.
 This enables a task to apply to the devices using a rule.

 If scheduled tasks appear grayed out when viewing at the Customer or Site level, the task was created at the SO level.
 It cannot be edited at the lower levels.

-A Scheduled Task Profile will stop running if the probe associated with the profile is moved (for example, after moving a device).
+For Scheduled Task profiles that are probe-based, the profile will stop running if the probe associated with it is moved (for example, after moving a device).
 To continue running the profile:

 - Install another probe in the environment

 - Modify the rule that the scheduled task profile is associated with to reengage the probe.
 This can be as simple as renaming the rule.